At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

 James was aged about 30; Ben HALL was to die a violent death in May 1865.

-was taken at DALTON's Royal Photographic Gallery, 320 George St, Sydney.
+was taken at DALTON's Royal Photographic Gallery, 320 George Street, Sydney.

 JAMES CONCENTRATES HIS EFFORTS AROUND THE CARCOAR AREA.

-In October 1862, a meeting was held in the Carcoar Church, which resolved that the district in which James ADAM worked was too large; that Orange & Blayney both desired more regular services, & were able to promise amounts necessary for a stipend; and to build a Manse in Carcoar, the most central place.
+In October 1862, a meeting was held in the Carcoar Church, which resolved that the district in which James ADAM worked was too large; that Orange and Blayney both desired more regular services, and were able to promise amounts necessary for a stipend; and to build a Manse in Carcoar, the most central place.

-So began yet another round of fund-raising & building arrangements; a contract was signed on 28 January 1863, & the new residence was completed by the end of 1864, at a cost exceeding £670.
+So began yet another round of fund-raising and building arrangements; a contract was signed on 28 January 1863, and the new residence was completed by the end of 1864, at a cost exceeding £670.